awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 This context key is formatted `"aws:RequestTag/tag-key":"tag-value"` where *tag\-key* and *tag\-value* are a tag key and value pair\.
 Tag keys and values are not case\-sensitive\.
 This means that if you specify `"aws:RequestTag/TagKey1": "Value1"` in the condition element of your policy, then the condition matches a request tag key named either `TagKey1` or `tagkey1`, but not both\.

-Because you can include multiple tag key\-value pairs in a request, the request content could be a [multivalued](reference_policies_multi-value-conditions.md) request\.
-In this case, you should consider using the `ForAllValues` or `ForAnyValue` set operators\.
-For more information, see [Using multiple keys and values](reference_policies_multi-value-conditions.md#reference_policies_multi-key-or-value-conditions)\.

 ## aws:ResourceTag/*tag\-key*<a name="condition-keys-resourcetag"></a>

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.